Hugh O'Donnell (died 1625)

-Captain Hugh O'Donnell (Aodh Ó Domhnaill; June 1605 – 1625) was an Irish-born soldier who served in the first Irish regiment of the Spanish military.
-He was the son of Gaelic nobles Cathbarr O'Donnell and Rosa O'Doherty, and took part in the Flight of the Earls.
+Captain Hugh O'Donnell (Aodh Ó Domhnaill; June 1605 – April 1625) was an Irish-born soldier who served in the first Irish regiment (tercio) of the Spanish military.
+He was the son of Gaelic nobles Caffar O'Donnell and Rosa O'Doherty, and took part in the Flight of the Earls.
 He fought in the Eighty Years' War and died in the Siege of Breda, aged 19.

 Family background and early life

 Hugh O'Donnell was born in June 1605.
 He was descended from the O'Donnell clan of Tyrconnell, a Gaelic kingdom associated with County Donegal.
-His father Cathbarr was the youngest son of Hugh McManus O'Donnell, who ruled as Lord of Tyrconnell from 1566 to 1592.
-Cathbarr served with his elder brothers Hugh Roe, Rory and Manus during the Nine Years' War, which ended with the Irish confederacy's surrender in 1603.
+His father Caffar was the youngest son of Hugh McManus O'Donnell, who ruled as Lord of Tyrconnell from 1566 to 1592.
+Caffar served with his elder brothers Hugh Roe, Rory and Manus during the Nine Years' War, which ended with the Irish confederacy's surrender in 1603.

 Hugh's mother, Rosa O'Doherty, was a daughter of Sean O'Doherty of Inishowen and brother of Cahir O'Doherty.
-Cathbarr also had an illegitimate son, named Conn, with another woman.
+Caffar also had an illegitimate son, named Conn, with another woman.
 According to Darren McGettigan, Conn was born with six toes on one foot.
 According to Francis Martin O'Donnell and Jerrold Casway, it was Hugh who had six toes on one foot.

 Following the death of his uncle Hugh Roe, who was associated with the Aodh Engeach prophecy, young Hugh became associated with the same prophecy.
 It alleged that if two men named Hugh succeeded each other as O'Donnell chief, the last Hugh shall "be a monarch in Ireland and quite banish thence all foreign nations and conquerors".